knatterfunker/codecserver-softmbe/README.md

 Introduction
 ============

 [openwebrx](https://www.openwebrx.de/) is a web-based SDR receiver.
 That software used to be capable of decoding digital voice modes such as DMR, YSF, NXDN and D-STAR.
 In June 2021, the lead developer [announced](https://groups.io/g/openwebrx/message/3487) the removal of legally dubious support for digital modes based on proprietary audio codecs.
-According to the announcement, this is due by request of the employer of the lead developer, who enables him to do full-time work on openwebrx (a very generous agreement to say the leat) but does not want to be affiliated with a library for decoding the proprietary audio codecs in question.
+According to the announcement, this was done by request of the employer of the lead developer, who enables him to do full-time work on openwebrx (a very generous agreement to say the least) but does not want to be affiliated with a library for decoding the proprietary audio codecs in question.

 According to many, such proprietary systems have no place in amateur radio.
 As demonstrated in this very case, they bar us from experimenting with the technology that we use, but technical experimentation is supposed to be one of the core aspects of amateur radio.
-We tend to agree to all this, yet the that technology is out there; removing it from openwebrx is understandable and does make sense, but may also impede some amateur radio enthusiasts' desire for further experimentation.
-If you use this software, you are doing so at your own risk and we want you to understand that you may be supporting technology that could entail adverse consequences for amateur radio.
+We (the authors) tend to agree to all this, yet the technology is out there; removing it from openwebrx is understandable and does make sense, but may also impede some amateur radio enthusiasts' desire for further experimentation.
+If you use the software from this repository, you are doing so at your own risk and we want you to understand that you may be supporting technology that could entail adverse consequences for amateur radio.

 As noted above, support for voice decoding of the aforementioned modes was removed from openwebrx (or rather, from the [digiham](https://github.com/jketterl/digiham/) project entangled with openwebrx) and instead, [codecserver](https://github.com/jketterl/codecserver) was introduced to outsure the decoding of these digital voice frames. codecserver is of modular nature and, at the time of writing, ships with a module that employs a hardware vocoder chip that operates in a black-box manner.
 With this in place, amateur radio operators who own the proprietary decoding hardware can still listen to digital voice transmissions, but the black-box nature of this solution yet again bars them from any kind of technical experimentation with this technology.
 It is our understanding that codecserver was designed specifically for easy integration of additional modules, and thus we provide a module that uses the legally dubious [mbelib](https://github.com/szechyjs/mbelib) to decode digital voice in software.
 This is the same library that was originally used by openwebrx and subsequently removed from the project.
 This module therefore restores full decoding capabilities of digital voice modes in openwebrx.